 - 1. How many / What fraction of the members actually make good use of the robotic telescope? - 2.
 How much of the robotic telescope operating costs can be considered as charitable (= EPO)? - 3.
 Provide a full breakdown for the robotic telescope.
 Programming for the Robotic Telescope shows as an expense in the annual report.
 If users pay for access to the scope, where is the offsetting revenue noted in the annual report?
 Would like to ensure that the yearly net operating cost to RASC is clearly stated.
 Provide a revenue waterfall. - 4.
 The robotic telescope cannot be seen recovering operating costs through annual user subscription fees.
 Thus, it needs support through grants or some other means, like increased telescope user fees. - 5.
-The remote robotic telescope is running some programs that serve what is essentially a fairly privileged group of users.
+The remote robotic telescope is running some programs that serve what is essentially, a fairly privileged group of users.
 Are we going to consider how this telescope can be used to serve traditionally under-privileged groups of people, i.e., the people who could most benefit from access to such resources?

-C. Sky News
+G. Sky News

 - 1. What happened in 2021 when Sky News suddenly cost the Society \$180,864? - 2.
-Is the Sky News income in the annual report the net income?
+Is the Sky News income in annual report the net income?
 If member services and publications contain Sky News related expenses, there is no way to determine true net operating cost.
 Would like to ensure that the yearly net operating cost/profit to RASC is clearly stated.

-Suggestions for the Future....
+OBLIGATIONS TO CENTRES - Suggestions for the Future....

-- 1. Inform the National Councill Reps ahead of the AGM before the bomb shell is dropped with no discussion.
+- Inform the National Council Reps ahead of the AGM before the bomb shell is dropped with no discussion.
+There should be written notifications of price increases to the Centre President and Treasurer as this effects the Centre's finances; many Centres have surcharges and decisions may need to be made in light of any increases.
 Also, the Board should explain the reason for the increase directly with the members ahead of the actual increase.
 Right now, people/members are reacting from pure emotions with no substantiating facts for an increase. - 2.
 The info provided does not detail the expense side of the story, which would also help folks understand what is going on.
 It appears that since 2017 there have been huge year over year increases in operating expenses now the source of pressure for membership fee increase.
-Provide a similar breakdown for expenses, so folks can understand/appreciate the issue. - 3.
+Provide similar breakdown for expenses, so folks can understand/appreciate the issue. - 3.
 The RASC Board of Directors should conduct an analysis of revenue and expenditures with an eye to the value of the membership first and the Society second.
 Most members would agree with the increase provided the Society carries out a thorough examination of what members expect from the Society as part of their membership fees and what should be paid external to the fees.
 An analysis of services offered to members and their associated costs is needed.